Blind Observers of the Sky: Introduction

-Independently of the level at which it operates, it is desirable that a blinding scheme meets the following criteria: \begin{itemize} \item it should modify the data in such a way that the effect on observables and best-fit parameters can be predicted easily. \item it should make it difficult to unblind accidentally. \item it should not interfere too much with delicate and key aspects of the analysis such as systematic weights. \item it should not change significantly the shape of the posterior distribution. \item it should not be too numerically intensive. \item ideally it should be easy to infer (to a sufficiently good approximation) unblind parameter constraints without the need to rerun the analysis pipeline again.\footnote{The pipeline should be frozen before unblinding and can be re-run on the un-blinded data, but knowing approximately the expected results makes the process more transparent and easier to interpret.} \end{itemize}
+Independently of the level at which it operates, it is desirable that a blinding scheme meets the following criteria: \begin{itemize} \item it should modify the data in such a way that the effect on observables and best-fit parameters can be predicted easily. \item it should make it difficult to unblind accidentally. \item it should not interfere too much with delicate and key aspects of the analysis such as systematic weights. \item it should not change significantly the shape of the posterior distribution. \item it should not be too numerically intensive. \item ideally it should be easy to infer (to a sufficiently good approximation) unblind parameter constraints without the need to rerun the analysis pipeline again.
+This is a``nice-to-have" but not a necessary condition. \footnote{The pipeline should be frozen before unblinding and can be re-run on the un-blinded data, but knowing approximately the expected results makes the process more transparent and easier to interpret.
+Another advantage is the possibility to finalize introduction sections and sketching results and conclusions sections of the associated scientific papers even before the final runs on unblinded papers have finished.} \end{itemize}

 Inspired by these criteria, in this work we introduce a novel method of catalog-level blinding targeted to spectroscopic galaxy surveys.
+The method might be interesting for clustering measurements from photometric surveys (as discussed in \cite{Blake:2004tr}, \cite{2012MNRAS.427.1891A}) as well, especially if the photometric errors are small enough.
 Most of the cosmological signal that a galaxy redshift survey carries is enclosed in two main physical effects: background metric evolution and growth of structures.
 The background evolution is usually tracked via the purely geometrical Alcock-Paczynski (AP) effect \cite{1979Natur.281..358A}, which is most visible on the baryon acoustic oscillation (BAO) feature.
-The most promising window into the growth of structures signal comes from the redshift-space distortions (RSD) effect.
+The most promising window into the growth of structures signal comes from the redshift-space distortions (RSD) effect (pioneered by \cite{kaiser_clustering_1987} and also \cite{1972MNRAS.156P...1J}, \cite{1977ApJ...212L...3S}).
 The proposed blinding scheme affects both these signals.

 A flowchart indicating how we envision the blinding scheme to be embedded into a galaxy clustering pipeline is shown in figure~\ref{fig:flowchart}.
 All the systematic tests are done on the catalog before blinding, but no comparison with theory or cosmological inference can be done at this stage.
 Once the catalog is ready for cosmological analysis it goes through blinding (the ``blind box" ) according to the procedure presented in this paper.
 The blinded catalog is released to the collaboration for cosmological analyses (the ``blind analysis" box).
 This procedure may be reiterated whenever the methodology for systematic tests or cosmological analysis is changed.
 Once the analysis is complete, all pre-determined sanity checks are satisfied and the blinded results are obtained, the pipeline should be frozen and unblinding may be done.
 We propose to unblind in two parallel steps: \begin{itemize} \item[1)]The posterior constraints can be shifted according to analytical expectations, as derived in sections \ref{ch:blinding_AP} and \ref{ch:blinding_RSD}.
 We call this process ``fast unblinding". \item[2)] The pipeline can now be re-run on the original catalog for obtaining precise numbers and results. \end{itemize}